History

 In March 1964 the School opened its doors to the first students, just 15 months after the formation of The Australian Ballet.

 The Australian Ballet School’s aim is to produce artistic, educated and outstanding dancers of international standard.
-Under its first three inspiring Directors – Dame Margaret Scott AC DBE, Marilyn Rowe AM OBE and Gailene Stock AM CBE – it has remained the national centre for elite vocational classical dance training.
+Under its first four inspiring Directors – Dame Margaret Scott AC DBE, Marilyn Rowe AM OBE, Gailene Stock AM CBE and Lisa Pavane – it has remained the national centre for elite vocational classical dance training.

-Under its current Director, Lisa Pavane, the School continues to train dancers of the highest calibre for The Australian Ballet and professional companies in Australia and around the world.
+Under its recently appointed Artistic Director, Megan Connelly, the School continues to train dancers of the highest calibre for The Australian Ballet and professional companies in Australia and around the world.